 A: Booths are 14′ wide by 12′ deep.
 These are empty spaces, to be filled with your own tent and products.

 A: No. The Art and Craft Fair is not juried or judged.

 Q: Am I guaranteed the same booth I had in the past, or my requested booth?

 A: No. Booths are assigned to applicants in the order they are received based on their requests.
 Reasonable efforts are made to assign vendors their first or second choice.
 If we are unable to assign your first or second choice we will try to assign you a booth near your requested area.
-The Coordinator reserves the right to move your booth assignment outside your preferred area for safety reasons to accommodate your requests to use special equipment (such as generators).
+Generators are NOT allowed and electricity is NOT provided.

 ***Booth requests are not guarantees***